Science vs Reality: Do Not Obey Scientists – Practice What Works

 Why do I explain this?
 Well, you can reconcile science and religion.
 Also

-They don’t just discover and explain anymore they forbid you to do things and force their dangerous experiments on you.
+In such a scenario scientists don’t just discover and explain anymore.
+They forbid you to do things and force their dangerous experiments on you.

 Nuclear energy has been probably the worst crime against humanity committed by science, not just due the horrific effects of the nuclear bomb.

-Let me use the example we used in the debate on Twitter.
+Let me use the example we used in a debate.
 The discussion started with the issue of potentially harmful vaccines.
 This is a taboo topic in some circles.

 Science apologists support vaccines no matter what, even when they’re untested or downright harmful.
 Side-effects are not considered etc. You are not even allowed to ask about them without repercussions.